Post updated 2 November 2021 with the latest links

 How to download Revit Lookup

-Once you have downloaded the installer, you can Open or Run it.
-It’s a pretty straightforward installation – there’s no complex configuration to do!
+Once you have downloaded the zip file, unzip it and run the msi installer.
 When you restart Revit, you should find the Revit Lookup button on the Add-Ins tab of the ribbon:

 Once you have installed Revit Lookup, go to this post for details on how to get started, or carry on reading here for more background on Revit Lookup and how to install it for other versions of Revit.